 'template_notices' hook so the notice can be shown.
 I've added a PR here, but feel free to use another approach.

-#10 Updated by Boone Gorges 12 months ago
+#10 Updated by Boone Gorges over 1 year ago

 - Status changed from Assigned to Staged for Production Release